The primal diet, nicknamed the “caveman diet,” is a diet based on evolutionary theory, focusing on foods consumed before the agricultural revolution.

 #1: Paleo Restricts Dairy, Primal Doesn’t

-Paleo restricts dairy and considers it toxic.
-Those who adopt a paleo diet think that since we’re the only species on the planet that drinks milk from other animals, it can’t be healthy.
+Paleo restricts dairy, believing that since humans are the only species on the planet that drinks milk after adolescence, it isn’t natural.

-Paleo dieters typically like to avoid saturated fats and opt for leaner cuts of meat like chicken breast and turkey.
-They strongly support the research connecting saturated fats with increased cholesterol levels and heart disease.
+In the original paleo diet outlined by Loran Cordain, paleo dieters were instructed to avoid saturated fats, opting for leaner cuts of meat like chicken and turkey.
+This supported research connecting saturated fats with increased cholesterol levels and heart disease.

-There are a lot of striking similarities between the ketogenic and primal diet.
+There are a lot of striking similarities between ketogenic and primal eating.

 The main difference between the two is how they treat the consumption of carbohydrates.
-The primal diet allows a slightly higher intake of carbs through starchy tubers, wild rice, quinoa, potatoes, fruits and even red wine on occasion.
+The primal diet allows a slightly higher intake of carbs through starchy tubers, potatoes, all fruit, natural sweeteners, and even red wine.